input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-ModularisingTokenHandling.md

        remain in lock boxes.

 In summary, `ReleaseToken` verifies that the transaction sent over from the
-    sidechain occurs on the mainchain and happens at most once.
+    sidechain corresponds to the transaction on the mainchain, and this transaction happens at most once.
 Also, since `ReleaseToken` is used exclusively to validate that the transaction
     itself is valid in the aforementioned sense, `ReleaseToken` is thus no longer needed after this transaction and may be sent to a burn address.